-- We are working to create an additional interface between the ADRL and Case Management system to create a similar process that will improve the efficiencies of referrals to transition services for TPMs residing in a SNF.
-Contracts has been signed and work will begin soon.
-(Target completion date December 31, 2023). - The State is exploring the possibility of creating an additional interface to improve the process of submitting critical incident reports from the Case Management system into the State's risk management system.
-This project will not move forward as the vendor did not agree to the new scope of work.
-This will not negatively impact the critical incident process.

-Establish a framework for routine, repeatable, timely access to information identified as core indicators/measures to improve quality, outcomes, and positive impact for TPMs.
+- The State is working to create an additional interface between the ADRL and Case Management system to create a process that will improve the efficiencies of referrals to transition services for TPMs residing in a SNF.
+Work has been completed, waiting for the production date for the interface to update in the case management system (Target completion date December 31, 2023-January 31, 2024). - Establish a framework for routine, repeatable, timely access to information identified as core indicators/measures to improve quality, outcomes, and positive impact for TPMs.
 Define quality in each realm of the system, incorporating National Core Indicators and National Core Measures with State defined priorities.
-NCI-AD survey completed July 2023 and results are expected in September 2023.
-The other parts of the strategy are ongoing December 14, 2022)
+(NCI-AD survey completed July 2023 and results are expected in 2024.
+The other parts of the strategy are ongoing)